vtsuperdarn/control_programs/qnx4/interleavesound.1.00/README.txt

 directory.
 If this directory does not exist, no sounding data will be written.
-The 2-hr sounding files contain a reduced set of radar operating parameters and fitted values (e.g., velocity, power, spectral width, phi0, elevation) in dmap-format.
+The 2-hr sounding files contain a reduced set of radar operating parameters and fitted values (e.g., velocity, power, spectral width, phi0) in dmap-format.

 Source:
 ======